Residency Classification for Tuition Purposes

 The Nebraska State Income Tax credit applies to any non-resident student who works in Nebraska and pays Nebraska income taxes.
 Students may also use their parents' tax liability if they are claimed as a dependent on their parents' Federal Tax Return, or in the case of divorce/custody situations they may still be eligible if they can provide sufficient documentation supporting residence with the Nebraska taxpayer.
 For more information, please see http://cashiering.unomaha.edu/tax.php

-The Metropolitan Advantage Program (MAP) at the University of Nebraska Omaha offers residents or high school graduates of specific counties in southwestern Iowa (listed below) the opportunity to attend UNO undergraduate and graduate programs at a special reduced tuition rate.
-Eligible UNO undergraduate and graduate Iowa residents will pay 150 percent of resident tuition.
-This tuition variance is very attractive to nonresident students to attend UNO.
+The Metropolitan Advantage Program (MAP) at the University of Nebraska Omaha offers residents of Cass, Crawford, Fremont, Harrison, Mills, Monona, Montgomery, Page, Pottawattamie, Shelby and Woodbury counties the opportunity to attend UNO graduate programs at a special reduced tuition rate.

 The University of Nebraska Omaha participates in the Midwest Student Exchange Program (MSEP), an interstate initiative established by the Midwestern Higher Education Commission to increase educational opportunities for students in its member states.
-MSEP is an interstate educational opportunity for undergraduate and graduate students in the states of Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, and Wisconsin!
+Participating states include Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota and Wisconsin.

 This program enables residents from these 9 states to enroll in participating institutions at reduced tuition levels.
 Tuition for MSEP students attending participating public institutions is equal to no more than 150% of the regular in-state tuition rate.